babashka/http-client/README.md

 ### Custom client

-The default client in babashka.http-clietn is constructed conceptually as follows:
+The default client in babashka.http-client is constructed conceptually as follows:

 ``` clojure
 (def client (http/client http/default-client-opts))